 When Black Friday is right around the corner and if you find yourself gearing up to shop, having the right credit card for you can pay off.
 Some cards offer great rewards on holiday purchases; others may save you money when you shop via the card’s online mall, if available.

 We’ve chosen a few credit cards that we think are suited for Black Friday and holiday shopping in general.

 Please check our credit card marketplace for offers from our partners by clicking here.

-With the Chase Freedom® card earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories each quarter.
-Unlimited 1% cash back on all other purchases.
+With the Chase Freedom® credit card earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+There are new 5% categories each quarter.
+Earn unlimited 1% cash back on all other purchases.

 If you’d rather do your shopping from home, Shop through Chase® is another way to step up the amount of cash rewards you earn.
 When you shop through the online portal, you have an opportunity to earn extra cash back on purchases made with your card with participating merchants.
 Shop through Chase®, offers you plenty of ways to find gifts for everyone on your list.
 Keep in mind that the participating merchants and offers are subject to change.

 With the Discover it® Cash Back offer you earn 5% cashback on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 We love that you can use your rewards at Amazon.com checkout.
 That’s a boon for holiday shoppers with almost any kind of gift on their list.

 If you don’t activate the bonus categories, you’ll earn unlimited 1% cash back on all other purchases – automatically.
 All purchases outside the bonus categories earn unlimited 1% cash back on all other purchases – automatically.